dgasmith/opt_einsum/docs/source/optimal_path.rst

 ================

 The most optimal path can be found by searching through every possible way to contract the tensors together, this includes all combinations with the new intermediate tensors as well.
-While this algorithm scales like N! and can often become more costly to compute than the unoptimized contraction itself, it provides an excellent benchmark.
+While this algorithm scales like N!, and can often become more costly to compute than the unoptimized contraction itself, it provides an excellent benchmark.
-The function that computes this path in opt_einsum is called :func:`~opt_einsum.paths.optimal` and works by iteratively finding every possible combination of pairs to contract in the current list of tensors.
+The function that computes this path in opt_einsum is called :func:`~opt_einsum.paths.optimal` and works by performing a recursive, depth-first search.
+By keeping track of the best path found so far, in terms of total estimated FLOP count, the search can then quickly prune many paths as soon as as they exceed this best.
-This is iterated until all tensors are contracted together.
-The resulting paths are then sorted by total FLOP cost and the lowest one is chosen.
-This algorithm runs in about 1 second for 7 terms, 15 seconds for 8 terms, and 480 seconds for 9 terms limiting its overall usefulness for a large number of terms.
-By considering limited memory, this can be sieved and can reduce the cost of computing the optimal function by an order of magnitude or more.
+This optimal strategy is used by default with the ``optimize='auto'`` mode of ``opt_einsum`` for 4 tensors or less, though it can handle expressions of up to 9-10 tensors in a matter of seconds.

 Let us look at an example: